JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     -rw-rw-r-- 1 sysop www-readwrite 0 Mar 20 05:36 test_file.txt

 Note the `rw` for the group permissions which indicates the file can be read from & written to.
-Which all means that your default user group permissions are properly set to allow group writability.
+Which all means that your system’s default `umask` settings have been properly adjusted to allow for group writability.

 ### Set the server time & related timezone info.